Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The BARTON 1:250 000 map area is located in the west of the State on the margin of the Nullarbor Plain and Great Victoria Desert.
 It lies between latitudes 30°00' and 31°00'S, and longitudes 132°00' and 133°30'E. The area is crossed by the east-west Trans Australian Railway and service road, the north-south Colona-Ooldea track, and by various unsealed station and mineral exploration tracks.
 The railway siding of Barton is the only centre of population in the area; the nearest towns are Tarcoola -200 km to the east and Ceduna -200 km to the southeast.
 The land has remained generally unused for agriculture except for the western extension of 'Commonwealth Hill' Station in the northeast, on the Mobella 1: 100 000 sheet.
-Much of BARTON lies within the Maralinga Tjarutja Land and the Woomera Prohibited area, and permission is required for access.

 Billa Kalina - Explanatory Notes